 Train the limbs of young trees to grow in long lines, rather than allowing them to grow upward.
 If you do this, it will create a natural fence that maintains itself over time (without needing pruning).

 Of course, hawthorn can be grown for many other purposes as well.
-It can be used as a herbal remedy that tastes delicious in tea.

 3. Osage Orange